Compare car insurance deals

 Comparison sites also publish data, but their figures only reflect quotes given to customers searching for car insurance.

-Record claims costs are blamed for the high price customers are still paying to insure their vehicles.
-The ABI's latest figures show that insurers paid out £3bn in motor insurance claims between July and September 2025.
+Claims costs are blamed for the high price customers are still paying to insure their vehicles.
+The ABI's latest figures show that insurers paid out £2.9bn in motor insurance claims between October and December 2025.

 An increase in repair costs is putting particular pressure on providers.
-According to the ABI, the costs of repairing vehicles totalled £1.9bn and accounted for 64% of the total claims figure.
+The cost of repairing vehicles totalled £7.5bn in 2025 and accounted for 63% of the £11.9bn paid out by insurers for vehicle damage last year.

-The ABI says that's largely down to the fact that modern components such as integrated sensors, and smart systems are making the job of fixing vehicles more specialised, time-intensive and costly.
+The ABI says that's largely down to the fact that modern components such as integrated sensors and cameras are making the job of fixing vehicles more specialised, time-intensive and costly.

 Check you're getting a great deal and search for a new car insurance policy using the service provided by Confused.com.
 Get a quote now